WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

-LONDON, Aug 7 (Reuters) - A beaming Deng Linlin left team mate Sui Lu in floods of tears as China walked away with two more gymnastics gold medals on Tuesday while flying Dutchman Epke Zonderland basked in his own Olympic wonderland.
+LONDON, Aug 7 (Reuters) - A beaming Deng Linlin did not care two hoots about leaving team mate Sui Lu in floods of tears as China swanned away with two more gymnastics gold medals on Tuesday while flying Dutchman Epke Zonderland basked in his own Olympic wonderland.

-On the final day of competition, Feng Zhe swung his way to glory on the parallel bars and less than an hour later the strains of the “March of the Volunteers” boomed around the North Greenwich Arena again as Deng pipped team mate and world champion Sui by 0.1 of a point to win gold in the balance beam.
+On the final day of competition, Feng Zhe swung his way to glory on the parallel bars and less than an hour later the strains of the “March of the Volunteers” boomed around the North Greenwich Arena again as Deng pipped team mate and world champion Sui by 0.1 of a point in the balance beam final.

-As Deng celebrated China’s fourth gymnastics gold medal in London, Sui sobbed into her coach’s shoulder and rivals feared a late Chinese gold rush.
+It left a Deng celebrating China’s fourth gymnastics gold medal in London, Sui sobbing into her coach’s shoulder, and rivals fearing a late Chinese gold rush.

 When Zou Kai’s high-flying horizontal bar routine drew 16.366, which was 0.166 points more than his gold-winning performance in Beijing four years ago, he stood poised to pick up his third gold of these Games.

-First Hambuechen soared above him in the standings with a spectacular high-flying routine that left his throng of young fans swooning and the German muscleman roaring in delight.
+First Hambuechen soared above him in the standings with a spectacular high-flying routine that left his throng of teeny bopper fans swooning and the German muscleman roaring in delight.

 Minutes later he, and 13,000 spectators, were left gasping for air as Zonderland pulled off three electrifying back-to-back release manoeuvres within a blink of an eye.

-He was a blur as he flew into a ‘Cassina’, a ‘Kovacs’ and a ‘Kolman’ in quick succession and his high-risk gamble paid off as he triumphed with 16.533 points to end an 84-year Dutch wait for an Olympic gymnastics gold.
+He was a blur as he flew into a ‘Cassina’, a ‘Kovacs’ and a ‘Kolman’ in quick succession and his high-risk gamble paid off as he triumphed with 16.533 points to end his country’s 84-year wait for an Olympic gymnastics gold.
 Zou ended up with bronze.

-Alexandra Raisman of the United States followed up a bronze on the beam by performing what she called “the best routine I have ever done” on the floor to pick up her first individual gold.
+It was also a day when Aly Raisman’s “dreams came true” when she followed up a bronze on beam by performing what she called “the best routine I have ever done” on the floor to pick up her first individual gold.

 Raisman arrived in London as one of the support acts in an American team built around world all-around champion Jordyn Wieber and instead will be leaving the Games as the most successful U.S gymnast in 2012 with two golds and a bronze.